Energy and Commerce Committee Holds a Hearing on the Border Crisis - on the Border

 Congressman Dan Crenshaw (R-TX) also got into it with Garza.
 “You can’t understand why we’re having a field hearing on the southern border relating to fentanyl?
 It’s because it comes across the southern border, Ms. Garza,” Crenshaw said, before cornering her on whether legal penalties should be increased for fentanyl traffickers.
 “You are villainizing my community,” Garza whined in response.
 Perhaps law enforcement should investigate Ms. Garza and her accomplices if, as she freely admits in sworn testimony before Congress, her “community” is comprised of illicit traffickers of one of the deadliest substances on the planet.

 In the final questions of the night, Congressman August Pfluger (R-TX) asked Sheriff Urbino “Benny” Martinez – wryly nicknamed the “undertaker” for the number of dead migrant bodies his department recovers in Brooks County, TX – if Biden could stem the migrant flow simply by using the bully pulpit to tell would-be border-crossers the border is closed.
 “We’re not talking anything other than rhetoric.
 Would that have an effect on the cartels?”
 Pfluger asked.
 Martinez was unequivocal: “Absolutely.
 The rhetoric has everything to do with it.
 Everything.”
 Clearly, the solutions aren’t as difficult as they are often portrayed.
 All it takes is political will.
-Yet Biden and his open-borders administration continues to show no interest in taking even the most basic steps to solve this crisis.
+Yet Biden and his open-borders administration continue to show no interest in taking even the most basic steps to solve this crisis.

 You can watch the full February 15 Energy and Commerce Committee hearing entitled, “The Biden Administration’s Border Crisis is a Public Health Crisis,” by clicking here.